 Indirect.
-For the fiscal guarter ended May 1, 2010, net revenues increased \$6.8 million, or 14.4%, to \$54.2 million, from \$47.4 million in the comparable prior-year period, due primarily to increased sales volume to our Indirect retailers, driven in turn by improved economic conditions and increased consumer spending.
+For the fiscal quarter ended May 1, 2010, net revenues increased \$6.8 million, or 14.4%, to \$54.2 million, from \$47.4 million in the comparable prior-year period, due primarily to increased sales volume to our Indirect retailers, driven in turn by improved economic conditions and increased consumer spending.

 Direct.
-For the fiscal guarter ended May 1, 2010, net revenues increased \$6.8 million, or 28.3%, to \$30.8 million, from \$24.0 million in the comparable prior-year period.
-The increase resulted from a \$2.5 million increase in e-commerce revenues due primarily to greater traffic from marketing initiatives.
+For the fiscal quarter ended May 1, 2010, net revenues increased \$6.8 million, or 28.3%, to \$30.8 million, from \$24.0 million in the comparable prior-year period.
+The increase resulted from a 23.7% increase in e-commerce revenues due primarily to greater traffic from marketing initiatives.
 In addition, the number of our stores grew from 22 at May 2, 2009 to 29 at May 1, 2010.
-Non-comparable store sales increased by \$2.4 million, comparable-store sales increased by \$1.0 million, or 22.3%, and our annual outlet sales revenues increased by \$0.9 million.
+The increase in net revenues also was attributable to comparable-store sales growth of 22.3% and a 10.4% improvement in annual outlet sale revenues.
 The improvement in outlet sale revenues resulted from an increase in the number of shoppers that attended the event and higher average product pricing at the sale.

 For the fiscal quarter ended May 1, 2010, gross profit increased \$14.1 million, or 40.8%, to \$48.8 million, from \$34.7 million in the comparable prior-year period.
-The \$14.1 million increase in gross profit was due to higher volume, increasing gross profit by \$6.6 million, and the remaining \$7.5 million was due primarily to the improvement in gross margin from 48.5% in the fiscal quarter ended May 2, 2009 to 57.4% in the fiscal quarter ended May 1, 2010.
-The gross margin increase of \$7.5 million was due primarily to improved efficiency from vertical integration and increased overseas sourcing as well as higher average product pricing at the annual outlet sale, which had a disproportionate effect on the fiscal quarter ended May 1, 2010 compared to the full fiscal year.
+The gross margin was 57.4% versus 48.5% for the comparable prior-year period.
+The increase in gross margin was driven by improved efficiency of our operational expenses due to vertical integration and increased overseas sourcing as well as higher average product pricing at the annual outlet sale.